 4. Claiming.
 If the options in Section 3(A)(4)(a) are not available, an employee may request to transfer or demote to a non-temporary classified vacancy within another seniority unit in the same, transferable or lower class (or class option) in which the employee previously served or for which the employee is determined to be qualified by the Employer.
 The receiving Appointing Authority shall determine if the employee is qualified for the position and, if so, shall not unreasonably deny the request.

+During the claiming period, an employee who applies to a promotional vacancy in the same bargaining unit, and for which they are deemed qualified by the Appointing Authority, shall be considered for the vacancy.
+The Appointing Authority must have a legitimate business reason to not select the employee.
+The employee is not guaranteed to be appointed to the vacancy.
+Non-selection of the employee is not subject to the grievance process.

 Eligibility for claiming under this provision begins on the date of the written layoff notice and continues until the actual date of layoff or forty-five (45) days, whichever is greater…